Theguyhere0/break-randomizer/README.md

+# PROJECT ARCHIVED: No further work will be done on this project

 # break-randomizer
 A little JS and React app for randomizing break activities (mostly to practice my coding skills).
 I used Semantic UI React because I was not about to do my own CSS.